Eastern Michigan vs. Bowling Green NCAA Football Odds, Plays and Insights | October 23, 2021

 Bowling Green Stats and Trends

-- In Bowling Green's seven games this year, it has six wins against the spread.
+- Bowling Green has six wins against the spread in seven games this year.

-- The Falcons have an against the spread record of 5-0 in their five games when underdogs by 3 points or more this year.
+- This year, the Falcons have an ATS record of 5-0 in their five games as an underdog of 3.5 points or more.

-- Bowling Green's games this year have hit the over on two of seven set point totals (28.6%).

-- Bowling Green is 2-0 against the spread and 1-1 overall in games when it puts up more than 25.0 points.
+- When Bowling Green puts up more than 25.0 points, it is 2-0 against the spread and 1-1 overall.

 - The Falcons have turned the ball over 13 times this season, five more turnovers than the Eagles have forced (8).